FelgoSDK/FlappyBird/README.md

 Description
 -----------
 This is the source code of Flappy Bird version created with V-Play Game Engine.
-The game runs with V-Play on iOS, Android, BlackBerry, Symbian and on all desktop platforms.
+The game runs with V-Play on iOS, Android and on all desktop platforms.

 ![ScreenShot](http://v-play.net/wp-content/uploads/2014/02/flappy-bird-blog-post.png)